johnsmclay/linux-notes/027-x-window-system-facts.md

----
-layout: page
-title:  X Window System Facts
+# X Window System Facts
----

 X Window System is the Graphical User Interface (GUI) for Linux systems.
 It is a modular system that gives administrators control over the components that